marcocesarato/nft-marketplace/README.md

 #### Configure Moralis and Hardhat

 The project is based over Moralis API (but it's functionality is code wrapped to permit to be replaced based on furure needs).
-Rename `.env.example` to `.env` in the main folder and provide your `appId` and `serverUrl` from Moralis ([How to start Moralis Server](https://docs.moralis.io/moralis-server/getting-started/create-a-moralis-server)).
+Rename `.env.sample` to `.env` in the main folder and provide your `appId` and `serverUrl` from Moralis ([How to start Moralis Server](https://docs.moralis.io/moralis-server/getting-started/create-a-moralis-server)).

 To deploy to Polygon test or main networks we need to configure hardhat so we need to get the WebSocket and JSON RPC url from Moralis.
 Once you log into your account, go to the "Speedy Nodes" section.
 Click on the "Endpoints" button for the Network you need to configure.
 You will see separate URLs for each network and each archive version.